How to keep warm for less – and why it matters to your health

 Julie Ward, Senior Cardiac Nurse at the British Heart Foundation (BHF), warns: “If you have a heart or circulatory condition, it’s extra important to stay warm in winter.
 If you feel your symptoms are worse when it’s cold, stay inside on the coldest days if you can, and exercise indoors.”

-The charity also offers ideas on how to get active while at home, meaning you can stay warm and boost your mood at the same time.
-And if you fancy a stretch, we have a few exercises that will get you moving and improve your flexibility too.
+There are plenty of exercises you can do at home, meaning you can stay warm and boost your mood at the same time.
+And even if you don’t fancy going for an all-out cardio workout or strength training, simple stretches will get you moving and improve your flexibility too.

 Feet in cosy socks on a woollen hot water bottleCredit: Shutterstock/New Africa